DaveSkender/Stock.Indicators/indicators/StdDevChannels/README.md

 ## Alternative depiction for full history variant

-If you specify `null` for the `lookbackPeriod`, you will get a regression line over the entire provided `history`.
+If you specify `null` for the `lookbackPeriods`, you will get a regression line over the entire provided `history`.

 ![image](chart-full.png)